kushalmahajan/GOT_Battle_API/README.md

 # GOT_Battle_API
-A basic app to build some stats by parsing a CSV file.
+A basic demonstration to build some stats by parsing a CSV file.

 Steps to follow